ivorscott/concurrency-in-go/README.md

 Parallelism is about doing a lot of things at once; simultaneously.

 What is good structure?
 Good structure is composing a program into logical independent or concurrent tasks.
 Then, to do a better job we can leverage parallelism or not.
-Parallelism it this way behaves like a free variable we can choose to apply later, or not, to improve performance.
+Parallelism this way behaves like a free variable we can choose to apply later, or not, to improve performance.
 In terms of program correctness, concurrency is correct even without parallelism.
 You can have concurrency without parallelism and parallelism without concurrency (e.g., in bit-level parallelism).
 [11]